An ongoing evolution of consciousness

 The need for involution preceding evolution

-The basic process of involution and evolution could be depicted as in figure 1.
+The basic process of involution and evolution could then be depicted as in figure 1.

 Fig. 1.
 Involution and evolution